mermaid-js/mermaid/docs/usage.md

     ```

 **If these things are in place mermaid starts at the page load event and when fired (when the page has loaded) it will
-locate the graph definitions inside the `div` tags with `class="mermaid"` on the page and transform them to svg charts or diagrams.**
+locate the graph definitions inside the `div` tags with `class="mermaid"` on the page and return svg charts or diagrams according to their definitions.**

 ## Simple full example: